6.11.2 Simple Conditional Evaluation

 When you go to write an if without an alternate (a one-armed if), part of what you are expressing is that you don’t care about the return value (or values) of the expression.
 As such, you are more interested in the effect of evaluating the consequent expression.
 (By convention, we use the word statement to refer to an expression that is evaluated for effect, not for value).

-In such a case, it is considered more clear to express these intentions with these special forms, when and unless.
-As an added bonus, these forms accept multiple statements to evaluate, which are implicitly wrapped in a begin.
+In such a case, it is considered more clear to express these intentions with the special forms when and unless.
+As an added bonus, these forms take a body like in a let expression, which can contain internal definitions and multiple statements to evaluate (see Local Variable Bindings).

-The actual definitions of these forms are in many ways their most clear documentation:
+The actual definitions of these forms may be their most clear documentation:

 (define-syntax-rule (when test stmt stmt* ...)